 Currently, my main research projects & topics are:

-In the academic year 2019-2020 (Spring semester), I have been appointed a fellow of the Netherlands Institute for Advanced Study (NIAS https://nias.knaw.nl/ ) to complete a monograph on the 'conservative imagining of Europe in history writing, ca. 1780-1850'.
+In the academic year 2019-2020 (Spring semester), I have been appointed a senior fellow of the Netherlands Institute for Advanced Study (NIAS https://nias.knaw.nl/ ) to complete a monograph on the 'conservative imagining of Europe in history writing, ca. 1780-1850'.

 Lok is a founding director of the Amsterdam Seminar for Global Intellectual History (see: www.globalintellectualhistory.org/ for information on lectures, seminars etc.), and of the international research network on Conservatism in Europe and Beyond.
 He was a member of the board of the De Moderne Tijd (Belgian - Dutch Society for Nineteenth- and Early Twentieth-Century Studies: demodernetijd.nl), and of the board of the ARTES Research School (theme leader 'European Identities and ideas': http://artes.uva.nl).
 Lok is also a member of the European Studies management board (DB) and of faculty & departemental committees.
 Furthermore, he regularly organises and moderates public & academic debates and conferences (see under 'publicaties/erkenning' ).